Torn paper backgrounds light me up! I just love what I can do with bits of paper. Any kind of paper will do.

 You want to cover the whole surface.
 You will likely find yourself drifting off in a meditative trance.
 This is very relaxing.
 I love playing with torn paper!!

 Once you've covered the surface you may find there are bits of paper sticking out the sides.
 Don't worry about that.
 Once the surface is dry, use sand paper to smooth out any rough edges.

-In the image at the top, you can see where I've used the texture to my advantage.
+In the finished painting at the top of this page, you can see where I've used the texture to my advantage.
 I was able to simply dry-brush the background to create some interest.
 The painting would be kind of boring if all I did was paint the leaves and berries on a Midnight Green background.

 And I really didn't want to paint the entire forest.
 So I settled for a simple twig and let the texture of the torn paper background do most of the work for me.

 I hope you enjoyed this short demo and that you'll give it a try.
 If you choose magazine pages for your project, the paper will tend to bubble up.
 You'll need to work the bubbles out as you go using your fingers.
 If you choose tissue paper, buy it from an art supplies store rather than discount stores.
 Tissue paper can be delicate once moistened so you'll need to be gentle.

 Well... what do you think?
 Pretty cool, huh?

 Listed below are some of the products I like to use.
 They are links to Amazon.com.
 And yes, if you purchase products using these links I get a few pennies.
 You are never obligated to buy anything at all.
 This is just for your convenience.